Nagasaki45/watson-streaming/README.rst

     }

-    # You can't ask for as simpler API than this!
+    # You can't ask for a simpler API than this!
     transcribe(example_callback, settings, 'credentials.json')